 The Agency shall maintain a list of financial institutions and dealers approved for investment purposes and establish appropriate limits to the amount of investments, which can be made with each financial institution or dealer.
 All financial institutions with which the local government conducts business must be credit worthy.
 Banks shall provide their most recent Consolidated Report of Condition (Call Report) at the request of the Corporation.
 Security dealers not affiliated with a bank shall be required to be classified as reporting dealers affiliated with the New York Federal Reserve Bank, as primary dealers.
 The Corporation Treasurer, as Chief Fiscal Officer, or his/her designee, having custody of money, is responsible for evaluating the financial position and maintaining a listing of proposed depositaries, trading partners and custodians.
 Such listing shall be evaluated at least annually.
-The Corporation Treasurer, as Chief Fiscal Officer, or his/her designee, having custody of money, may use credit reporting agencies to determine the credit worthiness of trading partners.
+The Corporation Treasurer, as Chief Fiscal Officer, or his/her designee, having partners.